MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch3.md

 ## Congratulations

 In this tutorial, you have learned how to spatialize audio from an video source Try out your app on a HoloLens 2 or in the Unity editor.
-You'll see and hear the video, and the audio from the video will be spatialized.
+You'll see and hear the video, and the audio from the video is spatialized.

 In the next tutorial you will learn how to Enable and disable spatialization at run time